BANKONPYTHAI/qpi/README.md

 ## 🚀 Overview

-BANKON PYTHAI QPI is a complete, production-ready quantum-resistant DeFi ecosystem built on the Qubic network using the Qubic Programming Interface (QPI).
+BANKON PYTHAI QPI is a complete, testnet-production-ready quantum-resistant DeFi ecosystem built on the Qubic network using the Qubic Programming Interface (QPI).
 This repository contains the full implementation with 100% QPI compliance, comprehensive security features, and complete deployment infrastructure.

 ## ✨ Features